St. Petersburg 1914 chess tournament

-The St. Petersburg 1914 chess tournament was one of the most famous chess tournaments of the early twentieth century.
+The St. Petersburg 1914 chess tournament (held from April 21st to May 22nd) was one of the most famous chess tournaments of the early twentieth century.
 It included almost all the leading players of the time, and was won by World Champion Emanuel Lasker, who came from behind to narrowly defeat future World Champion José Raúl Capablanca.
 Another future World Champion, Alexander Alekhine, finished third, ahead of the former World Championship contenders Siegbert Tarrasch and Frank Marshall.
+This is the last pre war match as the Mannheim 1914 chess tournament was halted due to the outbreak of World War I.